waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     3.  **Trainer Obstacles:** Defeated trainers become impassable obstacles.
 Battling must be avoided until a path is cleared.
     4.  **Boulder Switch:** Interacting with the boulder at (3, 6) after the puzzle is triggered acts as a one-time switch, displaying the message "Boulders may now be moved!".
 It does not move the boulder itself.

-*   **Current Hypothesis:** The correct sequence to solve the puzzle is: 1.
-Trigger the puzzle.
-2. Activate the boulder switch.
-3. Push a *different*, specific boulder to clear the path.
+*   **Current Hypothesis:** After triggering the puzzle and activating the boulder switch, specific boulders can be pushed to clear a path to Gym Leader Chuck.

 *   **Test Plan:**
-    1. Reset the puzzle by moving to (4, 8).
+    1. Ensure the puzzle is in its active, un-battled state.
-    2. Re-trigger the puzzle by moving to (8, 6).
-    3. Activate the switch by interacting with the boulder at (3, 6).
+    2. Activate the switch by interacting with the boulder at (3, 6).
-    4. Systematically attempt to push the other accessible boulders, starting with the one at (4, 4), and document the results.

-## Tool Development Pipeline
-*   **TODO:** Define a `boulder_puzzle_solver` tool.
-The manual trial-and-error approach has failed repeatedly.
-A systematic, automated analysis is required.
+    3. Use the `boulder_scanner` tool to identify all valid boulder pushes.
+    4. Formulate a pathing plan based on the tool's output to reach and defeat Chuck.